input-output-hk/peras-design/docs/reports/tech-report-1.md

 ## Relating test model to formal model

-As specified in the [Statement of Work](https://drive.google.com/file/d/1vDfwiR24t3K6INkabwR43A4Ryc-j7SzG/view), the team has been working with _Quviq_ to provide assistance and expertise on tighter integration between the Agda specification and the quickcheck-dynamic model.
-This work resulted in the development of a prototype that demonstrates the feasibility of generating the `quickcheck-dynamic` model from the Agda specification, as described in Milestone 1 of the SOW.
+The team has been working with [_Quviq_](https://drive.google.com/file/d/1vDfwiR24t3K6INkabwR43A4Ryc-j7SzG/view) to provide assistance and expertise on tighter integration between the Agda specification and the `quickcheck-dynamic` model.
+This work resulted in the development of a prototype that demonstrates the feasibility of generating the `quickcheck-dynamic` model from the Agda specification, as described in Milestone 1 of the _Statement of Work_.

 The following picture summarizes how the various parts of the testing framework for Peras are related: